 Learn more: what exactly is inside our portfolio?

-We divide each euro saved in the Tuleva Third Pillar Pension Fund between four BlackRock Funds as follows:
+We divide each euro saved in the Tuleva Third Pillar Pension Fund between BlackRock Funds as follows:

 Why are we using these three funds that all invest in the same stocks?
 The Investment Funds Act allows a maximum of 30% of assets to be invested in one fund.
 The legislator wants to make sure that pension funds diversify their risks, although, frankly, this restriction is quite unnecessary in the event of a global index fund.
 In any of these three funds, the risks would already be very well diversified.